louisradtke/rdpms-core/README.md

 3. create basic dialogues
   - data sets
   - pipelines viewer and job viewer

+### Phase 3: Setting up base security infrastructure

+1. permission system/user ids (a lot depends on this and it will be horror to retrofit)
+  - users
+  - abstraction for ownership entities (user/group/organizations)
+  - username + password auth
+2. Embedding of auth into Web UI

 ## List of requirements and potentially planned features